tarplayer1/multicreate-/README.md

  just click them with left click

 **overall**

-this game is free to play just download and press nidex and your good to go no catch no nothing (ad at least i didnt sell it to microsoft so thats that beat that minecraft)
+this game is free to play just download and press index.html and your good to go no catch no nothing ( at least i didnt sell it to microsoft so thats that beat that minecraft)